GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 # Wrap up
 The differences between parallel and concurrent execution may not be that important as these are quite similar concepts that complement each other, however, asynchronous execution is quite a different concept that should not be confused with the other two.

 The main reason I choose this topic to write about was due to how much vague and sometimes contradicting information there is about the differences between these and how they work.
 Especially about asynchronous execution.
-The inconsistent terminology and slighly different meaning of word "Thread" in different contexts definatelly doesn't help to understand this.
+The inconsistent terminology and slighly different meaning of the word "Thread" in different contexts definatelly doesn't help to understand this.

 I hope this helped to clear up some confusion between these three.